AaronAmberman/PluginDock/README.md

 We want to thank the folks over at [Xceed](https://xceed.com/) for putting together such an amazing product like [AvalonDock](https://avalondock.codeplex.com/).

 ### Development Overview
-There are five parts to using the API and framework.
+There are a few things to using the API and framework.
 First, your "plug-in" file.

 #### Your Plug-in File
 ```C#